PlayForm/Compress/README.md

 				// compress dist
 				"./dist",

-				// compress dist one more time into another directory new Map([["./dist", "./dist-compressed"]]),
+				// compress dist one more time into a different directory new Map([["./dist", "./dist-compressed"]]),
 			],
 		}),